This is a display of mostly-automatically-classified git commits from 2025-10-06 to 2025-10-12.

 debug: classified in

-03-filenames_plain1
+03-filenames_plain1 by 'stand/'

 krb5: create the KDC database directory Reviewed by: rmacklem, cy Differential Revision: https://reviews.freebsd.org/D52970